Wasserwecken/markdownpaper/content.md

 Loading the markdown content automatically works only if the `index.html` is hosted, because the browser blocks fetching from local file paths.
 The default loading path can be changed by editing the `src` attribute in the first script tag with the id `mdContent`.

 *IMHO:* My setup is [VSCode](https://code.visualstudio.com/) with the extension [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).
-This will host the `index.html` locally without headache and works as a live preview of the content.
+This will host the `index.html` locally without headache and enables a live preview of the content.

 </div>